ivanpikulyk/kottans-frontend/README.md

 - uploading your changes to a specified remote and updating that remote to incorporate your new commits

-- Important, firstly there is a need to check and set push.default git push
+- Important, firstly there is a need to check and set push.default<br>
+git push

-- Creates a new branch named totallyNotMaster and sets it to track o/master git checkout -b totallyNotMaster o/master ;git pull
+- Creates a new branch named totallyNotMaster and sets it to track o/master<br>
+git checkout -b totallyNotMaster o/master ;git pull

 - Another way to set remote tracking on a branch is to simply use the git branch -u option.
-Running below command will set the foo branch to track o/master
+Running below command will set the foo branch to track o/master<br>

 git branch -u o/master foo

-- git push can optionally take arguments in the form of:
+- git push can optionally take arguments in the form of:<br>

 git push <remote> <place>

 - Go to the branch named "master" in my repository, grab all the commits, and then go to the branch "master" on the remote named "origin".
-Place whatever commits are missing on that branch and then tell me when you're done.
+Place whatever commits are missing on that branch and then tell me when you're done.<br>

 git push origin master

-- In order to specify both the source and the destination of <place>, simply join the two together with a colon:
+- In order to specify both the source and the destination of <place>, simply join the two together with a colon:<br>

 git push origin <source>:<destination>

-- Git will go to the foo branch on the remote, grab all the commits that aren't present locally, and then plop them down onto the o/foo branch locally.
+- Git will go to the foo branch on the remote, grab all the commits that aren't present locally, and then plop them down onto the o/foo branch locally.<br>

 git fetch origin foo

 - Here is the only catch though -- <source> is now a place on the remote and <destination> is a local place to put those commits.
 It's the exact opposite of git push, and that makes sense since we are transferring data in the opposite direction

 - Git abuses the <source> parameter in two weird ways.
 These two abuses come from the fact that you can technically specify "nothing" as a valid source for both git push and git fetch.
-The way you specify nothing is via an empty argument:
+The way you specify nothing is via an empty argument:<br>

 git push origin :side